Turochamp (1948) – 4NERDS Software Archive

 A chess program that arrived before practical machines were ready for it.
 Designed by Alan Turing and David Champernowne in 1948, Turochamp was less a commercial product than a historical signal: proof that people were already imagining software that could evaluate positions, weigh futures, and simulate intelligence through rules.

-Designed: 1948 Creators: Turing + Champernowne Type: Chess Algorithm Mode: Single-player Status: Never fully run on period hardware Legacy: Early Computer Chess
+Designed: 1948 Creators: Turing + Champernowne Type: Chess Algorithm Mode: Single-player Status: Paper Machine Legacy: Early Computer Chess

 EDITORIAL INTRO